input-output-hk/atala-prism/credentials-verification/docs/protocol/protocol-v0.3.md

        use.
 We should be careful to not exceed reasonable metadata size.
 See [metadata considerations](#metadata-usage-concerns) for more comments on metadata usage.

 For simplicity, we incline for option 2.
-As it would require less changes in the way we process operations.
+As it would require fewer changes in the way we process operations.
 Currently, when the node finds a new operation, it applies the state change right away.
 If we do not post the initial DID state, we would need to process operations differently, as DID update operations would have no initial state to be applied upon.
 Similarly, we need to have the DID state at the time of credential issuance and revocation.
 We will allow to publish a